Aditya-Dalai/Kick/README.md

-# 🛹🤘🏻 Kick Buttowski Portfolio Website
+# 🛹🤘🏻 Kick Buttowski's Portfolio Website

 A responsive and fun portfolio website themed on **Kick Buttowski: Suburban Daredevil**, built using only **HTML**, **CSS**, and **JavaScript**.
 This project showcases a dynamic and visually engaging web page dedicated to the legendary daredevil himself.